 That did not happen when we created our itinerary for India.
 With a few emails and a couple of calls, I explained what I wanted and the first proposal was almost perfect.
 After dozens and dozens of trips that I have organized or sought the assistance of travel agents, I can tell you that does not normally happen.
 It’s a tribute to the travel agent, but also to the tourism industry that can offer such a rich and diverse experience in India.

 India Has Extraordinary Historical And Cultural Sites To Visit

 We had some amazing experiences in India.
-A highlight for me was a trip to Amritsar where we toured the Golden Temple.
+A highlight for me was a trip to Amritsar where we toured the Golden Temple ( Exploring The Golden Temple in Amritsar India and Amritsar Sighting in India: Things You NEED To Know).
 We watched hundreds of volunteers in enormous facilities preparing and cooking meals to feed between 50,000 – 75,000 people a day for free.
 It was extraordinary.